Cog-Creators/Red-DiscordBot/docs/cog_guides/audio.rst

 The Lavalink executable used in Red-Discordbot is slightly modified and is not the same as stock Lavalink, it ensures proper operation when used with Red-Discordbot and compatibility with systems and libraries that Red uses to operate.
-It's required to use this Lavalink jar when running unmanaged Lavalink servers to not void your privilege to recieve support.
+It's required to use this Lavalink jar when running unmanaged Lavalink servers to not void your privilege to receive support.
 Assuming your current directory is the lavalink folder as you ran the ``cd lavalink`` command in the previous section, you can run the following commands one by one to install it:

 .. code-block:: sh